Teen who tracked Elon Musk’s plane launches Russian Oligarch Jets account - NewsBreak

 Teen who tracked Elon Musk’s plane launches Russian Oligarch Jets account

-( The Hill ) — Jack Sweeney , the teenager who made headlines tracking Tesla CEO Elon Musk ’s private plane, has launched another Twitter account that tracks planes of Russian oligarchs amid the ongoing conflict between Russia and Ukraine, Bloomberg News reported on Monday.
+( The Hill ) – Jack Sweeney , the teenager who made headlines tracking Telsa CEO Elon Musk ’s private plane, has launched another Twitter account that tracks those of Russian oligarchs amid the ongoing conflict between Russia and Ukraine, Bloomberg News reported on Monday.

 “The aircrafts these oligarchs have are absolutely crazy,” Sweeney, 19, told Bloomberg, saying that Russia’s wealthy love to fly in commercial-sized aircraft such as the Airbus A319 and Boeing 737.